did10/mdmcleaner/README.md

  - install from local wheel file: ```pip install dist/*.whl```

 ## Configuration
-Several options can be passed directly as commandline arguments (see usage below), but basic settings, such as database location, should be provided in the form of ```mdmcleaner.config``` config files.
+Several options can be passed directly as command line arguments (see usage below), but basic settings, such as database location, should be provided in the form of ```mdmcleaner.config``` config files.
 The pipeline distinguishes between global (system/environment-wide settings) and local (individual) config files.

 The hierarchy is as follows:
  - command line arguments override global and local setting